swiss-territorial-data-lab/las-to-uv3/README.md

 # Copyright and License

-las-to-uv3 - Huriel Reichel Nils Hamel Alessandro Cerioni Copyright (c) 2020 STDL, Swiss Territorial Data Lab
+las-to-uv3 - Huriel Reichel Nils Hamel Alessandro Cerioni Copyright (c) 2020 Republic and Canton of Geneva

 This program is licensed under the terms of the GNU GPLv3.
 Documentation and illustrations are licensed under the terms of the CC BY-NC-SA.